VeinDevTtv/gt3-tracker/README.md

 - **Responsive Design:** Optimized for both desktop and mobile devices.
 - **AI Assistant:** Get help with using the app or planning your savings strategy.

+## 🤖 AI Assistant Setup

+The GT3 Tracker includes an AI assistant to help you with your savings journey.
+This assistant can provide advice, answer questions about the application, and help you stay motivated.

+### OpenAI Integration
+To use the OpenAI-powered assistant:

+1. Get an API key from [OpenAI](https://platform.openai.com/account/api-keys)
+2. Enter the API key in the assistant's settings panel
+3. Choose your preferred model (GPT-4 recommended for best results)

+### Ollama Integration
+For users who prefer a local, privacy-focused approach, the GT3 Tracker now supports Ollama:

+1. Install [Ollama](https://ollama.ai/) on your local machine
+2. Run the Ollama server (typically runs on http://localhost:11434)
+3. Select "Ollama" as your AI provider in the assistant's settings
+4. Choose from available models like Llama 3, Mistral, or other compatible models

+The AI Assistant can help with:
+- Setting realistic savings goals
+- Analyzing your savings patterns
+- Suggesting strategies to increase your weekly savings
+- Providing motivation during your savings journey

+## 🔐 Authentication

+GT3 Tracker now includes a complete authentication system for a more personalized experience:

+- **User Accounts**: Create and manage your personal account
+- **Profile Management**: Customize your profile with a username and profile picture
+- **Secure Storage**: Your savings data is now linked to your account
+- **Privacy**: Data is stored locally in your browser

+Note: While the authentication system provides a personalized experience, all data is still stored locally in your browser for privacy.
+This is a simulation of a full authentication system for demonstration purposes.

 ## Technical Implementation
 The application is built using:
 - React with React Router for navigation